vanderlowe/myPersonality/README.md

 On computers running Windows operating system, _myPersonality_ depends on _RODBC_ package to establish database connections.
 This requires the installation of a _MySQL ODBC driver_ and _Data Source Name_ (DSN) on your computer.

 ### MySQL ODBC driver
 Please download and install the _MySQL ODBC driver_ from [MySQL developer website](http://dev.mysql.com/downloads/connector/odbc/5.2.html#downloads).
-On the download page, find _Windows (x86, 64-bit), MSI Installer_.
-It should work for most users.
+On the download page, find _Windows (x86, 64-bit), MSI Installer_, if you are running R in a 64-bit environment.
+For a 32-bit compatible MySQL driver, please choose _Windows (x86, 32-bit), MSI Installer
+Connector-ODBC_.
+* If you are not sure whether your PC running the 32-bit or 64-bit version of Windows, Microsoft has provided [information on how to find it out](http://windows.microsoft.com/en-GB/windows7/find-out-32-or-64-bit).

 ### Data Source Name
 1. Once you have installed the _MySQL ODBC driver_, click the Windows Start menu and type `ODBC` into the search box.